2011 FIFA Women's World Cup final: Reaction and impact

 The outcome of the game was so unbelievable that it caused widespread celebration in Japan as the country had just suffered the devastating March earthquake that demoralized the country.
 The Japanese side received international acclaim for becoming world champions from the background of a catastrophic natural disaster and poor conditions prior to the tournament, as well as referring to Japan's journey as a "fairytale", noting how the Japanese side came off a natural disaster crisis, lacked any sufficient support from the JFA as women's football wasn't the top priority of Japan's football development and had almost pulled out from the tournament owing to the disaster at home.
 Miho Kajioka, a football fan from Tokyo summed it up "We haven't had a single piece of good news for the past four months.
 It's as if we had nothing to be hopeful about, so in that sense the result is great.
 It's incredible."

-The Japanese victory meant that it has officially broken Saudi Arabia's FIFA monopoly that acquired back in 1989 FIFA U-16 World Championship, becoming the second AFC member to win a World Cup trophy at any level.

 Tony DiCicco, manager of the victorious American side in the 1999 FIFA Women's World Cup and a commentator in ESPN at the time, expressed the shocking outcome, “They feel they can win.
 That's almost never been the case before.”
 Aya Sameshima, who was part of the Japanese side in 2011, expressed that determination was the reason for Japan to overcome the adverse situations.

 Following the end of the game, the Japanese raised "thank you" banner to thank for international support to Japan in the difficult time, and was applauded by the majority of fans.

+Japanese wheelchair basketball player Akira Toyoshima literally took inspiration to pursue his career from footballer Aya Sameshima who coincidentally happened to be one of Akira Toyoshima's colleagues while working at the Fukushima Daiichi Nuclear Power Plant and the playing style of Sameshima inspired Toyoshima to remain upbeat and play to his potential despite the latter being struck in the negative mindset following the aftermath of the 2011 tsunami.
+He revealed that he was working as an accountant at the Fukushima Daiichi Nuclear Power Plant when the 2011 Tōhoku earthquake and tsunami struck Japan and the tsunami eventually claimed the lives of thousands of people.
+Toyoshima insisted that he was focused on organizing a set of important and urgent documents in the main office building of the Fukushima Daiichi Nuclear Power Plant as a member of the accounting team.